-The government has published guidance to support schools in planning for reopening in September.
+The government has published guidance to support schools in planning during the current pandemic.
 You can read their summary for parents here.
-The guidance states that schools now need to minimise the points of contact that could allow infections to spread, no longer primarily relying on enforcing social distancing.
+At present schools are only open for the children of Critical Workers and Vulnerable students.
+When these students are in school the guidance states that schools need to minimise the points of contact that could allow infections to spread, not primarily relying on enforcing social distancing.
 It details a range of ways in which schools can achieve this, allowing a high degree of flexibility for schools to adapt these measures to their own context.

 Ensure students enter the site safely.
-They can enter the site via the Marks Road gate if travelling from the direction of Peel Common, or via a new access route through the grounds of Baycroft School.
+They can enter and leave the site via the Marks Road gate only.
 They will not be able to enter through the Main Gate, in order to ensure a safe arrival for Baycroft pupils.

 Avoid students gathering in groups outside their Year groups at the start of the day.
 They should not be on the school site until 8:35am.
 On arrival they will need to move straight to the room for their Period 1 lesson.
 Morning registration will take place at the 8.45 a.m., before the start of Period 1 (8.50 a.m.)